What is Illumio Core?

-Illumio ASP understands all the ports, processes, and connections among an application’s workloads and their interrelationships, and uses this information to compute and enforce accurate security.
-Illumio ASP adapts to computing environment changes, the movement of workloads across data centers and clouds, and IP address changes.
+Illumio Core understands all the ports, processes, and connections among an application’s workloads including their interrelationships and potential vulnerabilities and uses this information to compute and enforce accurate security.
+Illumio Core adapts to computing environment changes, the movement of workloads across data centers and clouds, and IP address changes.
 It also adapts to application and infrastructure changes and prevents the lateral spread of attacks.

-Illumio ASP User Segmentation capabilities can control the communications between desktops and applications running in the data center.
+Illumio Core user segmentation capabilities can control the communications between desktops and applications running in the data center.

 Without adaptive security, businesses are slowed down due to the overwhelming number of firewall rules, manual changes required to policies, and the possibility of errors leading to outages or serious vulnerabilities and breaches.
 Adaptive security automatically accounts for moves, scale, and changes to applications and infrastructure that are typical of modern data centers.

-Illumio ASP constantly computes workload relationships and adapts to any changes in context.
+Illumio Core constantly computes workload relationships and adapts to any changes in context.
 Administrators specify the desired interactions between workloads using natural-language terms.
-Then, Illumio ASP computes and enforces the precise security for each workload in the application by combining workload context with the defined policies.
-As workload context changes (moves, scale up, scale down, IP address changes, etc.), Illumio ASP computes and distributes the incremental policy changes to the impacted workloads.
+Then, Illumio Core computes and enforces the precise security for each workload in the application by combining workload context with the defined policies.
+As workload context changes (moves, scale up, scale down, IP address changes, etc.), Illumio Core computes and distributes the incremental policy changes to the impacted workloads.

-Organizations are using Illumio ASP to stop cyber threats, improve understanding of risk, and simplify security operations for applications in and across data center and cloud environments.
+Organizations are using Illumio Core to prevent the spread of breaches, improve understanding of risk, and simplify security operations for applications inside and across data center and cloud environments.

-Here are the seven primary ways organizations are improving security and IT efficiencies with Illumio.
+Here are the primary ways organizations are improving security and IT efficiencies with Illumio.

-Our customers span organization of all sizes, verticals, and geographies.
-This includes nine of the largest 15 financial institutions in the US, and four of the top seven global Software-as-a-Service companies.
-Our customers include the likes of Morgan Stanley, Salesforce, NetSuite, Plantronics, NTT, Creative Artists Agency, King Entertainment, and Oak Hill Advisors.
+Our customers span organization of all sizes, verticals, and geographies, including nine of the largest 15 financial institutions in the US and four of the top seven global Software-as-a-Service companies.
+Our customers include the likes of Morgan Stanley, Salesforce, BNP Paribas, Oracle NetSuite, Plantronics, NTT, Creative Artists Agency, and Oak Hill Advisors.

 Learn more about the customers using Illumio.